 “We put into that bill, called Proposition 71, that academics could keep doing the research funded by the state agency through the ‘valley of death,' through clinical trials,” Weissman said.

 In the 11 years since Proposition 71 was passed, the National Institutes of Health has initiated four clinical trials using stem cells.
 In contrast, the state stem cell agency has funded, or supported research that has led to, more than 20 clinic trials to study the ability of the cells combat diseases from skin cancer to blindness to spinal cord injury.

 Through the years, Weissman always maintained his ties to Montana.
 In 1991, he, Hood and their mutual friend and colleague, David Baltimore, PhD, bought the ranch near Hamilton.
-Baltimore is a former president of the California Institute of Technology.
-In 1975 he shared the Nobel Prize in Physiology or Medicine for learning how tumor viruses interact with the DNA of the host cell.
+Baltimore, a former president of the California Institute of Technology, in 1975 shared the Nobel Prize in Physiology or Medicine for learning how tumor viruses interact with the DNA of the host cell.
 Weissman, Hood and Baltimore share time at the ranch, fishing and talking science.